bassemessam/bike-share-analysis/README.md

 - bikeshare.py: The python script.

 ## License:
-The license is included in `license.txt` under MIT
+The license is included in `license.txt` under MIT license agreement.